vanjohnson879/frontline-cloud-doc/content/reference/plugins/grafana/index.md

 ## Grafana datasource installation

-The FrontLine datasource for Grafana is packaged as a zip bundle that you can found at this URL:
+The Gatling Enterprise datasource for Grafana is packaged as a zip bundle that can be found at this URL:

 ```
 https://downloads.gatling.io/releases/frontline-grafana-bundle/{{< var externalPluginsVersion >}}/frontline-grafana-bundle-{{< var externalPluginsVersion >}}-bundle.zip